 Dates to Remember

-- Once registration is complete, JCPS will verify your information and will send you an email to complete your application, which could take up to two days.
+• Once online registration is complete, JCPS will verify your information and will send you an email to complete your application.
+This could take up to two business days.

 If you wish to attend a school other than the school that serves your home address, you must complete an application.
 Families are encouraged to apply online, but in-person application options are available.